 First of all, the market does not know or care whether you need to make $100 or $1 million, and your thinking about the market in these artificial terms will blind you from the market dynamics and opportunities.

 It is probably even more common to trade the money after a loss or series of losses.

 We suddenly abandon market dynamics and probabilities in hopes of regaining the breakeven level in account equity.

-Once you setup rules related to enter the market, exit the market, position size, stoploss level, you will start to energize a new belief system that will slowly take over your old and obsolete belief system.
+Once you set up rules related to entering the market, exiting the market, position size, stoploss level, you will start to energize a new belief system that will slowly take over your old and obsolete belief system.

 Once your rules are installed, and they are repeated and followed over time, they are internalized and become mechanisms of self-control.

 When they are constantly told to respect their elders, their behavior when they come in contact with old people becomes automated over time.

 That’s how winning trading starts: It starts as rules and evolves into habits.

 These automated behaviors are important because they don’t require effort and dedication of mental resources.